 Are Days Of The Week Named After Planets

-Dec 01, 2025 · 11 min read
+11 min read

 Main Subheading: Tracing the Planetary Connection to Days of the Week

 The system of associating planets with days was not arbitrary but followed a specific order based on astrological principles.
 The planets known in antiquity—Sun, Moon, Mars, Mercury, Jupiter, Venus, and Saturn—were arranged in what was believed to be their order of distance from Earth.
 This arrangement, known as the Chaldean order, placed Saturn furthest away, followed by Jupiter, Mars, Sun, Venus, Mercury, and Moon.
-Each hour of the day was then assigned to a planet in this order, and the planet that ruled the first hour of the day became the namesake for the entire day.
-This intricate system ensured a consistent and meaningful connection between the planets and the days of the week.
+In practice, each hour of the day was then assigned to a planet in this order, and the planet that ruled the first hour of the day became the namesake for the entire day.
+This nuanced system ensured a consistent and meaningful connection between the planets and the days of the week.

 Comprehensive Overview: Unpacking the Origins and Meanings